top of page

 Register for the Challenge

-Register here to receive updates and deadline reminders about the Challenge, as well as an invite to the kick-off call on December 6, 2024.
+Register here to receive updates and deadline reminders about the Challenge, as well as an invite to the kick-off call on December 6, 2024 at 11:00 am GMT.

 RESOURCES